Frames, their relatives and reproducing kernel Hilbert spaces: Reproducing pairs and RKHSs

 \end{enumerate} A reproducing partner $\Psi$ is then given by

-\end{theorem} Theorem \ref{theo-partner} is a powerful tool for the study of complete systems.
-It has for example been used to construct a reproducing partner for the Gabor system of integer time-frequency shifts of the Gaussian window \cite{spexxl16}.
+\end{theorem} Theorem~\ref{theo-partner} is a powerful tool for the study of complete systems.
+It has for example been used to construct a reproducing partner for the Gabor system of integer time-frequency shifts of the Gaussian window \cite{spexxl16} and to prove the non-existence of a dual for the system of affine coherent states in Example~\ref{ex:affine}.

-Let us briefly discuss the conditions $(i)$ and $(ii)$.
-For a complete system on can show that (under very mild conditions \cite[Lemma 2.2]{jpaxxl09}) $\overline{\ran D_\Phi}=\H$ holds.
-It might therefore seem that $(i)$ is mainly a formality since $T_\Phi$ extends $D_\Phi$ to its domain $\V_\Phi(X,\mu)$.
-The upper semi-frame from Section \ref{sec:upper-semi} however does not satisfy $(i)$, see \cite[Section 6.2.3]{ansptr15}.
-In addition, there are intuitive interpretations of $(i)$ and $(ii)$ in different contexts.
+Let us briefly discuss the conditions $(i)$ and $(ii)$ and some conceptual interpretations.
+For a complete system one can show that (under mild conditions \cite[Lemma 2.2]{jpaxxl09}) $\overline{\ran D_\Phi}=\H$.
+It might therefore seem that $(i)$ is trivially satisfied for complete systems since $T_\Phi$ extends $D_\Phi$ to its domain $\V_\Phi(X,\mu)$.
+The complete upper semi-frame {from Example~\ref{ex:affine}} however does not satisfy $(i)$, see \cite[Section 6.2.3]{ansptr15}.

 {\bf Coefficient map interpretation:} Property $(i)$ ensures the existence of a linear coefficient map $A:\H\rightarrow \V_\Phi(X,\mu)$ satisfying $f=T_\Phi A(f)$ for every $f\in\H$.
 Property $(ii)$ then guarantees that $A(f)$ can be calculated taking inner products of $f$ with a second mapping $\Psi:X\rightarrow\H$.